mm101006/JobFinder/ReadMe.md

 7. Separate out companies based on available locations
 8. Allow filter for companies only in your area
 9. Track new jobs that are post (webcrawlers?)
+10. Record sites all sites listed, when asked what Internet source did you use

 ## Phase 2
 1. Begin to work on the backend -- connecting a database and user authentication.